Brand Name Cytovene Common Name ganciclovir

 What form(s) does this medication come in?

-Each 10 mL clear, glass vial of sterile powder contains ganciclovir sodium equivalent to ganciclovir 500 mg.
+Each 10 mL clear, glass vial of sterile powder contains ganciclovir sodium equivalent to 500 mg of ganciclovir.
 Nonmedicinal ingredient: sodium 46 mg (2 mEq).

 Who should NOT take this medication?